 Deployment Flexibility

 Not every carrier operates in the cloud.
 The platform should support cloud, on-premises, hybrid, and government cloud deployments, allowing IT teams to align with existing infrastructure and security requirements without compromise.
+Carriers with strict data residency requirements should weigh this carefully, since a platform that only offers public cloud will not work for insurers subject to state-level data handling rules or those managing claims involving government entities.
+For a closer look at hosting options, see our overview of flexible evidence management deployment.

 Integration Capabilities